kletobias/p2022/_projects/hearthstone-euro-to-in-game-currency-conversion.md

     </div>
 </div>
 <div class="caption">
-        Figure 3: The PDFs of both implementations are overlaid and compared to the PDF of a Normal distribution with the same mean and standard deviation.
+        <strong>Figure 3:</strong> The overlaid PDFs of both simulation implementations compared to the PDF of a Normal distribution with identical mean and standard deviation.
 </div>

-The ECDF plots for both implementations plotted together with the CDF of the theoretical Normal distribution described above, gives a clearer picture as to where the differences are found between the theoretical Normal distribution and the inseparable simulation ECDF functions.
+The ECDF plots provide a visual comparison between the empirical distributions from the simulations and the theoretical CDF of the normal distribution, highlighting the differences.

 ```python